 “Paraisten piparkakut” is my heirloom recipe and it’s the one and only gingerbread recipe for me.
-My mother wrote down in the 1960s when she was studying all things home economics as a young adult.
+My mother wrote it down in the 1960s when she was studying all things home economics as a young adult.
 These are classic Finnish gingerbread cookies with original history.
 Once you try these, you want to bake them every Christmas.

 How would I describe these gingerbread cookies?
 The first bite is crispy but then the cookie melts in the mouth.
 Not soft, not crunchy hard but crispy and tender.
 Interested?